 RIASTAP dose when baseline fibrinogen level is known.

 Dose should be individually calculated for each patient based on the target plasma fibrinogen level based on the type of bleeding, actual measured plasma fibrinogen level and body weight, using the following formula [see Clinical Pharmacology (12.3)]:

 RIASTAP dose when baseline fibrinogen level is not known.

 If the patient's fibrinogen level is not known, the recommended dose is 70 mg per kg of body weight administered intravenously.

-Monitoring of patient's fibrinogen level is recommended during treatment with RiaSTAP.
-A target fibrinogen level of 100 mg/dL should be maintained until hemostasis is obtained.
+Monitor patient's fibrinogen level during treatment with RIASTAP.
+Maintain a target fibrinogen level of 100 mg/dL until hemostasis is obtained.

-Do not use RiaSTAP beyond the expiration date.
-RiaSTAP contains no preservative.
-Use aseptic technique when preparing and reconstituting RiaSTAP.
+Use aseptic technique when preparing and reconstituting RIASTAP.

 - Remove the cap from the product vial to expose the central portion of the rubber stopper.

 - Clean the surface of the rubber stopper with an antiseptic solution and allow it to dry.

 - Using an appropriate transfer device or syringe, transfer 50 mL of Sterile Water for Injection into the product vial.